 Notice also that cost implies a one-time event, like a purchase.
 The term "cost" is often used in business in the context of marketing and pricing strategies, while the term "expense" implies something more formal and something related to the business balance sheet and taxes.

 The definition of expense sounds similar to that of cost: "an amount of money that must be spent especially regularly to pay for something."
-But notice the extra words "especially regularly."
+But notice the words "especially regularly."

-- Price is often linked to the cost of a product to the producer or seller.
+- the cost of a product is often linked to the price to the producer or seller.

 - Expenses show up on your business profit and loss statement.

 An expense is an ongoing payment, like utilities, rent, payroll, and marketing.
 For example, the expense of rent is needed to have a location to sell from, to produce revenue.